hcsaba1982/ms-advanced/advanced training/2-network-policies-basic/README.md

 Verify that yaobank app is still working properly.
 Modify the hostname to your own LABNAME. https://yaobank.LABNAME.lynx.tigera.ca/

-Now verify the endpoints used by yaobank database and the IP address of the pods in the app1 and app2 namespace.
+Now verify the endpoints used by yaobank database and the IP address of the pods in the app2 namespace.

 ```
 kubectl get endpoints database -n yaobank